SUSTAINABILITY

 • Percentage of men who return after parental leave: 100%

-Note: The FY26 budget for training and self-development expenses per employee is 107,445 yen for the whole fiscal year (10,174 yen higher than the previous year).
+Note: The budget for training and self-development expenses per employee (FY27 budget) is 114,655 yen for the whole fiscal year (7,210 yen higher than the previous year).

 Health Management

-• Certified Health & Productivity Management Outstanding Organizations Recognition Program 2025 (Ministry of Economy, Trade and Industry)
+• White 500 corporation as recognized by the KENKO Investment for Health Outstanding Organizations program (Ministry of Economy, Trade and Industry)

 Nurturing the Next Generation (full-year cumulative total)